-MICKEY'S SPACE ADVENTURE

-Playing for Fun/Learning for Life
+MICKEY'S SPACE ADVENTURE Playing for Fun/Learning for Life

-Walt Disney Personal Computer Software by SIERRA will capture your child's imagination while developing necessary skills and building knowledge.
+Walt Disney Personal Computer Software will capture you child's imagination while developing necessary skills and building knowledge.
 Your child's attention is engaged with stunning graphics, delightful characters, and compelling and challenging activities.

-Mickey's Space Adventure, recommended for ages 8 and up, reinforces reading comprehension, problem solving, logical thinking and mapping skills.
+Mickey's Space Adventure, recommended for ages 7 and and up, reinforces reading comprehension, problem solving, logical thinking and mapping skills.
 In addition, it teaches interesting facts and concepts about our solar system.
 Your child will learn:

 - 1. The names of the planets.

 - 2. The order of the planets from the sun.

 - 3. The concepts of planet rotation and revolution around the sun.

 - 4. The characteristics of many of the planets and moons.

-- 5. The concept of gravity.
+- 5. The concept of gravity

 - 6. The relative sizes of the planets.

-- 7. The general nature of each planet (gaseous or solid).
+The general nature of each planet (gaseous or solid).